 or in short,

 “To argue with a man who has renounced the use of reason, is like administering medicine to the dead.”

-Sometimes you find yourself going in circles around a person who has renounced all plausible reason.
-Not by their own cognition, because they keep rambling, trailing the path left by the circle you traversed in an attempt to infuse common or – daringly – less common sense in this person.
+Sometimes, you find yourself going in circles around someone who has renounced all plausible reasons, not by their cognition, because they keep rambling, trailing the path left by the process you traversed to infuse common or – daringly – less common sense in this person.

 Thanks, Thomas, you were a wise man.